Applications for OEI: 2023 are now closed. Sign up for our newsletter to get future updates.

 The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to work in the outdoors.
 The Outdoor Educators Institute is, at its core, advocacy for the inclusion and centering of underrepresented populations, especially those that have had historic and systemic barriers to accessing the outdoors.

 For participants, it provides a clear path to a profession through representation and culturally relevant trainings.
 Through training passionate young adults, we begin shifting the narrative of the outdoors from one traditionally held solely by people with power and privilege to that of one that includes and embraces people from all walks of life, and reflects the realities of the youth that will become future champions of the earth.

 The OEI Program

-OEI is one of our flagship yearly programs, through which we support young adults interested in pursuing a career in outdoor education, facilitation, and leadership through an immersive training program through once-a-week evening meetings and weekends over a three-month period.
+OEI is one of our flagship yearly programs, through which we support young adults interested in pursuing a career in outdoor education, facilitation, and leadership through an immersive training program through once-a-week evening meetings and weekend sessions over a three-month period.
 OEI cohorts meet with partner organizations for weekend programming, and have the support of program staff who have all been through the OEI program themselves.

 Primary Training Components (all components are subject to availability and change of partner organizations and safety during the pandemic)